 Ensure that the community vision, articulated in Mt.
 Airy 2025, is kept at the forefront of decision-making.

-Represent business interests and concerns when evaluating what is good for the community and acceptable.
+Represent business interests and concerns when evaluating what is acceptable and good for the community.

 Facilitate communication with potential developers and business owners early, and often, during the development process.